isomerpages/mlaw-corp/news/speeches/_posts/2014-08-26-Opening-Address-by-Minister-for-Law-K-Shanmugam-at-IP-Week-SG-2014.md

 <ol style="list-style-type: lower-alpha">

 <li>Amongst national and regional IP offices, China and Korea have joined Japan in the list of 5 fastest growing in the world in terms of patent applications for 2011-2012.
-Korea and China were also amongst the <sup>5</sup> fastest growing IP offices for registered design applications 5.
-While IP activity in Indo-China and Indonesia remain nascent, their sizeable populations and growing middle class demonstrate potential for such activity to increase in the coming years <sup>6</sup>.</li>
+Korea and China were also amongst the <a href="#"><sup>5</sup></a> fastest growing IP offices for registered design applications <a href="#applications"><sup>5</sup></a>.
+While IP activity in Indo-China and Indonesia remain nascent, their sizeable populations and growing middle class demonstrate potential for such activity to increase in the coming years <a href="#years"><sup>6</sup></a>.</li>

 <li>In quantitative terms, Asia already leads Europe and US in filings for patent, trademark and registered designs.
 Asian IP offices received a combined share of 56% of all patent applications worldwide, in contrast with Europe’s 15%.
-For trademarks, Asia accounted for 47% of all trademark filings, in contrast with Europe’s 31% <sup>7</sup>.</li>
+For trademarks, Asia accounted for 47% of all trademark filings, in contrast with Europe’s 31% <a href="#europe"><sup>7</sup></a>.</li>

 <li>Advanced Asian economies like Japan, China and Korea are now strong creators of IP; from being mere users of IP, they have seen the rise of conglomerates which have developed and leveraged on their own IP for business exploitation.</li>